pytorch/pytorch/docs/source/torch.compiler.rst

 ``torch.compiler`` is a namespace through which some of the internal compiler methods are surfaced for user consumption.
-The main function and the feature in this namespace is ``torch.compile``.
+The main function and the feature in this namespace is :func:`torch.compile` (colloquially also known as PT2, as it was introduced in the release of PyTorch 2.0).

-``torch.compile`` is a PyTorch function introduced in PyTorch 2.x that aims to solve the problem of accurate graph capturing in PyTorch and ultimately enable software engineers to run their PyTorch programs faster. ``torch.compile`` is written in Python and it marks the transition of PyTorch from C++ to Python.
+:func:`torch.compile` is a PyTorch function that aims to solve the problem of accurate graph capturing in PyTorch and ultimately enable software engineers to run their PyTorch programs faster. ``torch.compile`` is written in Python and it marks the transition of PyTorch from C++ to Python.

 ``torch.compile`` leverages the following underlying technologies: